 When the engine is first started, the charging voltage should rise quickly to about two volts above base battery voltage, then taper off, leveling out at the specified voltage.

 The exact charging voltage will vary according to the battery's state of charge, the load on the vehicle's electrical system, and temperature.
 The lower the temperature the higher the charging voltage, and the higher the temperature the lower the charging voltage.
-The "normal" charging voltage on a typical application might be 13.9 to 15.1 volts at 77 degrees F. But at 20 degrees F. below zero, the charging voltage might be 14.9 to 15.8 volts.
+The "normal" charging voltage on a typical application might be 13.9 to 15.1 volts at 77 degrees F. But at 20 degrees F. below zero, the charging voltage might jump as high as 14.9 to 15.8 volts for a short period of time.
 On a hot engine on a hot day, the normal charging voltage might drop to 13.5 to 14.3 volts.